kerbelp/redshift-utils/README.md

 AWS have a great repo with great Redshift utilities.
 You should check it out: https://github.com/awslabs/amazon-redshift-utils

+This repo contains more useful queries and views that I use on a daily basis.

 All views assume you have a schema called admin.

 | Query/View | Description |